Phil Hettema

-Philip D. Hettema (born 1955) is an American businessman who heads The Hettema Group.
-Prior to starting his own company in 2002, Hettema worked as the senior vice president of Universal Creative and in managerial positions at Walt Disney Parks & Resorts.
+Philip D. Hettema (born 1955) is an American businessman and the Chief Executive Officer at THG Creative.
+Prior to starting his own company, The Hettema Group in 2002, Hettema worked as the senior vice president of Universal Creative and in managerial positions at Walt Disney Parks & Resorts.
 He has also been credited as a production supervisor of the opening and closing ceremonies of the 1984 Summer Olympics, and has several patents to his name.

 Early life

 Hettema was born in 1955 and grew up in Southern California.
 As a child, his family would make an annual trip to Disneyland, which he has described as the "highlight of his life".

 Career

 By the age of 18, Hettema was studying music at California State University, Long Beach, with weekend employment in the wardrobe department at Disneyland.
 After a short stint, he was relocated to the character department to work on parade design and costume development.
 Hettema quit his music degree as he was promoted to managerial positions within Disney.
 In these roles he oversaw the development of the Main Street Electrical Parade in Florida.
 Hettema quit Disney and returned to California to study illustration at Art Center College of Design.
 Before he could finish the degree he was offered a job working with puppets for Sid and Marty Krofft.

 Hettema then worked with a number of Walt Disney Imagineering employees to develop attractions for a Beatrix Potter theme park in England.
 Although this theme park never eventuated, these connections led to him working as one of three production supervisors on the opening and closing ceremonies of the 1984 Summer Olympics in Los Angeles.
 The production supervisors from the Olympics then worked for Liberty Weekend, a celebration for the centenary of the Statue of Liberty in 1986.